How to quickly create narrations for videos such as Youtube using text reading software. Tips and points

-One of the major uses of Ondoku is for making narration for videos on YouTube.
+One of the uses of Ondoku is to use it for narration of videos such as Youtube.

-This video also uses the voice of Ondoku for narration.
+This video also uses Ondoku's audio for narration.

-Today, we will introduce how to make a video narration with Ondoku.
+This time, I will introduce how to create a video narration with Ondoku.

-- Load the audio files to video editing software.
+- Transfer the downloaded audio to video editing software.

 Ondoku uses Google Docs.

-Of course, any tool that can write text, such as Word, Excel, or Notepad, is fine.
+Of course, you can use any tool that allows you to write text, such as Word, Excel, or Notepad.

-Also, if you are narrating with images, you can freely adjust the time.
+Also, if the narration is synchronized with the video, you can adjust the time freely.

-With these in mind, you will be able to make a script smoothly.
+If you create a script while keeping this in mind, you will be able to create a script smoothly.

 2. Separate each line.